vargvinter/cert/21 Notifications.md

 ## Listening For Notifications

-Notifications will broadcast on a private channel formatted using a {notifiable}.{id} convention.
-So, if you are sending a notification to a App\User instance with an ID of 1, the notification will be broadcast on the App.User.1 private channel.
-When using Laravel Echo, you may easily listen for notifications on a channel using the notification helper method:
+Notifications will broadcast on a `private` channel formatted using a `{notifiable}.{id}` convention.
+So, if you are sending a notification to a `App\User` instance with an `ID` of 1, the notification will be broadcast on the `App.User.1` private channel.
+When using `Laravel Echo`, you may easily listen for notifications on a channel using the notification helper method:

 ```js
 Echo.private('App.User.' + userId)